Lonestar Resources, Ltd. Releases Quarterly Report For September 2015

 BAKKEN-THREE FORKS TREND

-- Poplar West, Montana- Based on its geological analysis, core evaluation, and production testing, the Poplar West project area is prospective for the entire unconventional resource "Bakken Petroleum System," which includes the Basal Lodgepole, Upper Bakken Shale, Middle Bakken, Lower Bakken Shale and the Third and Fourth Benches of the Three Forks formations.
+- Poplar West, Montana- Based on its geological analysis, core evaluation, and production testing, the Poplar West project area is prospective for the entire unconventional resource "Bakken Petroleum System", which includes the Basal Lodgepole, Upper Bakken Shale, Middle Bakken, Lower Bakken Shale and the Third and Fourth Benches of the Three Forks formations.
 Further, Poplar West is highly prospective for the Amsden, Charles, Heath, Mission Canyon and Nisku formations.
-After processing and interpreting its 105 square miles of 3-D seismic data covering the Poplar West project area.
-Lonestar and its partners have identified 39 Charles prospects (conventional) and 41 Nisku prospects (conventional) and a total of 340 drilling locations in the Non-conventional Bakken Petroleum System.
-In May, 2014, Lonestar submitted the application for the establishment of the Stone Turtle Indian Exploratory unit to the Bureau of Land Management (BLM) and Bureau of Indian Affairs (BIA), covering 52,559 gross acres and expects to receive approval imminently.
-As currently contemplated, formation of the unit would establish a 5-year primary term on all leasehold in the unit, in exchange for drilling activity.
-Lonestar believes it has strong support for future development from all governmental regulatory agencies including the BIA, BLM and the Fort Peck Tribe.
-Lonestar and its partners have commenced a process to farm-out a portion of their interest in Poplar West with a goal of completing an agreement by year-end 2014.
+After processing and interpreting its 105 square miles of 3-D seismic data covering the Poplar West project area, Lonestar and its partners have identified 39 Charles prospects (conventional) and 41 Nisku prospects (conventional) and a total of 340 drilling locations in the Non-conventional Bakken Petroleum System.
+In October 2015, Lonestar received approval of the Stone Turtle Indian Exploratory unit by the Bureau of Land Management (BLM) and Bureau of Indian Affairs (BIA), which it has downsized to cover 44,084 gross / 28,655 net acres, with additional leasehold around the Unit's periphery.
+The unit establishes a 5-year primary term on all leasehold in the unit, in exchange for drilling activity.
+The long-awaited unit approval opens the door for development of the block either by Lonestar or a farm-in partner.

 FOR THE COMPLETE QUARTERLY REPORT PLEASE GO TO WWW.LONESTARRESOURCES.COM UNDER THE INVESTOR RELATIONS DROPDOWN